BenGoodair/ITV/README.md

 So this is a snapshot of all care homes each year as opposed to the homes inspected in each year

 "Community based adult social care services" are categorised as such according to what locations are inspected for.

+**Some of this repo has reprdocubile code, some is a little funky pls reach out to me at benjamin.goodair@bsg.ox.ac.uk for help xx**